Octavius-Dante/Arthelais/ex_16/Readme.md

 </br>

-*controller.js* - instantiating the model in controller.js (only the essential snip is added here)
+*controller.js* - instantiating the model in controller.js

+</br>(only the essential snip is added here not the full file)

 ```js